-The role of the sales team has always been to develop relationships in order to strengthen the pipeline of new customers.
-As technology advances there is an ever-increasing pool of resources that can maximize sales and improve customer relationships.
-In 2015, every single Fortune 500 company and millions of SMEs are employing such tools and following these data trends closely.
+The role of the sales team has always been to develop customer relationships.
+As technology advances there is an ever-increasing pool of resources that can maximize sales and improve those customer relationships.
+Nowadays, nearly all Fortune 500 companies and millions of SMEs are employing such tools and following these data trends closely.

 First, be certain that you will be uncertain.

-The best sales professionals and their managers understand that they can’t predict the future and data analytics are not a crystal ball.
-Be comfortable with the ambiguity that the sales process inevitably produces and instead pour your energy into constant improvement.
-When managing your sales pipeline, look for patterns and weak links where past sales have fallen through, but also allow for a relatively high level of variance at the beginning for potential risk factors.
+You, like them, should be comfortable with the ambiguity that the sales process inevitably produces and instead pour your energy into constant improvement.
+When managing your sales pipeline, look for patterns and weak links where past sales have fallen through but also allow for a relatively high level of variance at the beginning for potential risk factors.

-Second, recognise the value of high quality data and invest in better data collection methods.
+Second, recognize the value of high quality data and invest in better data collection methods.

 Third, collect as many diverse data sets as possible.

-Fourth, build predictive models in order to optimise potential business outcomes.
+Fourth, build predictive models in order to optimize potential business outcomes.